 On July 25, 2023, claimant Christopher Ebersole filed an arbitration demand against respondent SciPlay Corporation before the American Arbitration Association.
 The demand asserts claims for alleged violations of Ohio's anti-gambling statutes and seeks unspecified money damages, including recovery of monies allegedly lost by Ohio players of SciPlay's online social casino games other than the claimant.
 On October 12, 2023, respondent filed its answering statement to claimant's arbitration demand.
-We are currently unable to determine the likelihood of an outcome or estimate a range of reasonably possible losses, if any.
-We believe that the claims in the arbitration demand are without merit, and intend to vigorously defend against them.
+On April 1, 2024, respondent filed a motion to dismiss the claimant's arbitration demand, which the Arbitrators denied on May 16, 2024.
+On September 30, 2024, the parties entered into a written term sheet to resolve the matter, subject to the execution of a written settlement agreement and judicial approval of the settlement terms.
+On October 1, 2024, the Arbitrators granted respondent's unopposed motion to stay the matter.